The Craft Beer Marketing Playbook: Principles for effective revenue generation

 • On Twitter… who the F knows.
 Go crazy.
 At a minimum map to your FB and Instagram frequency.

-• Sending 1 email to your list each week is standard.
+• Sending 1 email to your list each week is standard for breweries.
 Shoot for two if you’re an overachiever.
 So go.
 Be that overachiever, so long as it’s not a rehashing of the same shit you wrote about earlier in the week.

 • Use SMS sparingly, as a secret urgency-creation weapon.
 Primarily for limited-quantity, or limited-time releases (see Scarcity below).
 People respect the alert when it means something… and find it insanely distasteful and annoying when it doesn’t.